LoganTraceur/Ctrl-Quotation/README.md

 ### Benefits of Text To Speech Read Aloud Software
 - [x] Improve your spelling and grammar by listening to your messages before you send them.
-- [x] Multitask by listing to large text in the background.
+- [x] Multitask by listening to large text in the background.

 [Click Here to Download Ctrl-Quotation now!][mylink]